 #5: Elliptical Machine

 You can adjust the resistance and incline to vary your workouts and challenge your body as your fitness improves.
-Be sure to use the elliptical machines with movable arms to ensure you’re getting your heart rate up into the aerobic zone and getting a total-body workout.
+Be sure to use the elliptical machines with movable arms to ensure you’re getting your heart rate up into the aerobic zone and getting a full-body workout.

 #6: Stair Climbing